Final Recommendation Statement

 - Sexually Transmitted Infections: National Academies of Sciences, Engineering, and Medicine Report - For Providers

-- Sexually Transmitted Diseases: CDC Website - For Providers
+- Sexually Transmitted Diseases (Centers for Disease Control and Prevention) - For Providers

 - Recommendations for Providing Quality STD Clinical Services, 2020 - For Providers